IMLS/estimating-wifi/imls-backend/test/README.md

 ## Loading test data

-If you want test data, you need to load it.
+The first time you run the tests, you'll need to source in your test data.
+You will also need to do this every time you `rm` the `data` directory.

 ```
-source .env ; source ./setup-for-tests.sh
+source .test_config ; source ./setup-for-tests.sh
 ```

 This runs a script that will create a user/password for unit testing, as well as load a bunch of test data.
+This should **never** be run in `prod`.

 ## Setting up a venv